 The 2026 Sessions on Non-Affirmative Theory of Education and Bildung

-Based on a Special Issue published by Hungarian Educational Research Journal we offer a series of four open access on-line seminars discussing non-affirmative theory of education and Bildung during the spring of 2026.
+Based on a Special Issue published by Hungarian Educational Research Journal we offer a series of four open access on-line sessions discussing non-affirmative theory of education and Bildung during the spring term of 2026.

-This series of seminars critically reflect on how the non-affirmative approach can offer new openings and a way forward given contemporary challenges.
+This seminar critically reflect on how the non-affirmative approach can offer new openings and a way forward given contemporary challenges.

-The articles for seminars are found by clicking on the heading of each presentation.
+The articles for the sessions can be found by clicking on the heading of each presentation.

 Seminar 1: Educative Teaching for Bildung